 When breast cancer first develops, there may be no symptoms at all.
 But as the cancer grows, it can cause changes that women should watch for.
 You can help safeguard your health by learning the following warning signs of breast cancer.

-- Ridges or pitting of the breast.
-The skin looks like the skin of an orange.
+- dimples in the breast that look like the skin of an orange.

 Don't Ignore Symptoms